magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Migration preparation

-To prepare a library originally implemented for CLJ only to cover CLJS via Reader Conditionals extension, there few steps you should follow:
+To prepare a library originally implemented for CLJ only to cover CLJS via the Reader Conditionals extension, there are a few steps you should follow:

 * update the CLJ dependency to the `1.7.0` release, because the Reader Conditional extension has been introduced from that release on (we